MouliBeesetti/Library_Manager/README.md

 # Library_Manager
-A JavaFX application for maintaining collage Library
+A JavaFX application for maintaining college Library

 # IDE
 Complete Project is builded on Intellij idea ide